jparkington/Electric-Brew/src/README.md

   - `kwh` (**float**): The quantity of electricity in kilowatt-hours that has been consumed in the specified time frame.

-  - `service_charge` (**float**): The flat rate charged to the account for service availability, not dependent on the consumption volume.

-  - `delivery_rate` (**float**): The price per kilowatt-hour for the delivery of electricity, specific to the account's supplier and service plan.

-  - `supply_rate` (**float**): The cost per kilowatt-hour charged by the electricity supplier.

-  - `allocated_service_charge` (**float**): The portion of the service charge that is allocated to the account based on its proportion of total consumption.

-  - `delivered_kwh_left` (**float**): The remaining kilowatt-hours left for consumption from the initially delivered quantity, calculated as a reverse cumulative sum and adjusted to not fall below zero.

-  - `delivered_kwh_used` (**float**): The actual kilowatt-hours used from the delivered amount, determined by the minimum of the current consumption and the remaining delivered kilowatt-hours.

-  - `total_cost_of_delivery` (**float**): The total cost associated with delivering electricity to the account, calculated as the sum of the product of the used kilowatt-hours and the sum of delivery and supply rates, plus the allocated service charge.
+  - `cost` (**float**): The total cost associated with delivering electricity to the account, calculated as the sum of the product of the used kilowatt-hours and the sum of delivery and supply rates, plus the allocated service charge.

 ## Curation